Opentrons/opentrons/api/docs/v2/new_pipette.rst

 Flex 96-Channel Pipette
 -----------------------

 This code sample loads the Flex 96-Channel Pipette.
 The Flex 96-Channel Pipette (1000 µL only) requires the left and right pipette mounts.
-You cannot use this pipette with a 1- or 8-Channel Pipette attached to the robot.
-To load the 96-Channel Pipette, specify ``mount='left'`` in your protocol.
+You cannot use this pipette with a 1- or 8-Channel Pipette in the same protocol or physically attached to the robot.
+To load the 96-Channel Pipette, specify ``mount='left'`` in your code.

 .. code-block:: python
-    :substitutions:

-    from opentrons import protocol_api

-    requirements = {'robotType': 'Flex', 'apiLevel': '|apiLevel|'}

     def run(protocol: protocol_api.ProtocolContext):
         left = protocol.load_instrument(
             instrument_name='flex_96channel_1000', mount='left')

+.. version added, 2.15??

 OT-2 Single- and Multi-Channel Pipettes
 ---------------------------------------